Adeilmo226/Adeilmo226.github.io/essays/Ai_Essay.md

 **Experience WODs (e.g., E18)**

 For the Experience WODs, I tried to complete them on my own first.
 If I got stuck, I would follow along with the instructional video.
 However, sometimes the video would be outdated or unclear, so I would turn to AI for help.
-For example, I once asked ChatGPT, *“Why is this Bootstrap layout not displaying as expected in Next.js?”* The response guided me to check the CSS import order, which ended up being the problem.
-AI was useful here because it offered an explanation, not just a solution.
+For example, I once asked ChatGPT, *“What import statement am I missing from this file?”* The response would promptly gave me the correct answer and AI was useful here because it offered an explanation, not just a solution.

 **In-class Practice WODs**